 “Now, we’re making about 300 pounds of cheese a day,” Ropp says, “and we’re in 75 locations outside our own store, including seven wineries and seven natural-food stores.
 It’s grown faster than I thought.
 The nice part is, we’ve got stores calling us now.
 We’re not beating on doors.”

-How Jersey Cheese Is Made
+Making Jersey Cheese

 The Ropps make more than 70 types of cheese in their self-contained cheese-processing facility, which is USDA, and state-certified and approved.